thomasvanwijnbergen/BracketBuilder/README.md

 3. Run the project

+4. Change the Salt in AppSettings.json

+5. Change the password of the admin

 ## Usage

 Login into admin and create a tournament use the /help page for any other info or help needed